darcien/blog/README.md

 To deploy, build, commit and push the changes to remote master branch.
 This will trigger a webhook event.
 A http server that listens to the webhook will pull the latest changes.
-Build result will be served by nginx running in the same machine.
+~~Build result will be served by nginx running in the same machine.~~ Currently migrating machines, will be hosted by Vercel for now.

 ## Known Issues